novutec/TypoSquatting/README.md

 * call lookup method
 `$result = $Typo->lookup($domain);`

-* if you don't want to use all filters you may change that by providing boolean values to the constructer or to call the respective method `$Typo = new Novutec\TypoSquatting\Typo(true, true, false, ..);` `$Typo->setSwitchingLetters(false);`
+* if you don't want to use all filters you may call the respective method to deactivate it `$Typo->setSwitchingLetters(false);`

-* you can choose 3 different return types. the types are php array, php object and json. by default it is php object. if you want to change that call the format method before calling the lookup method.
+* you can choose 5 different return types. the types are array, object, json, serialize and xml. by default it is object. if you want to change that call the format method before calling the lookup method or provide it to the constructer. if you are not using object and an error occurs, then exceptions will not be trapped within the response and thrown directy.
 `$Typo->setFormat('json');`
+`$Typo = new Novutec\TypoSquatting\Typo('json');`

 Issues
 ------